KCXL: Early years

 On September 7, 1966, Clay Broadcasters, Inc., a consortium of six local businessmen, obtained a construction permit from the Federal Communications Commission (FCC) to build a new 500-watt, daytime-only station in Liberty.
 KBIL—representing "Clay Broadcasting in Liberty"—went on the air February 12, 1967, with a country music format.
 The station was acquired by Mack Sanders's S & M Investments, which owned outlets in other Plains states, in 1971.
 Sanders retained what he called a "Proud Country" format, focusing on a traditional mix of country music.

 S & M proposed to the FCC that 106.5 MHz be inserted at Liberty with changes to the frequencies of three other stations in the region.
 Construction of the FM took place in 1978.
 Simultaneously with the launch of the FM station, KBIL and the unbuilt FM were sold to Strauss Broadcasting Corporation for $1.28 million, with the stations becoming KFIX and KFIX-FM.
-Joe Abernathy, the general manager who ran the KFIX stations (and hired Rush Limbaugh under the name "Jeff Christie" as a late-night host on the FM side), was blamed by Strauss for financial mismanagement of the pair; much-ballyhooed morning host Mike Murphy could not join for five months due to contractual obligations, and early issues with the FM signal kept listeners away.
+Joe Abernathy, the general manager who ran the KFIX stations (and hired Rush Limbaugh under the name "Jeff Christie" as a late-night host on the FM side), was blamed by Strauss for financial mismanagement of the pair.
+Morning host Mike Murphy could not join for five months due to contractual obligations, and early issues with the FM signal kept listeners away.

 The stations were then sold to Southwest Radio Enterprises, a division of Southwest Florida Enterprises; it was the firm's first broadcasting purchase.
 Southwest named Dean Goodman, later the owner of GoodRadio.TV, as CEO.
 The FM was renamed KSAS; the next year, it was the AM's turn for a revamp, becoming oldies under the call sign KLDY.
 The call letters were changed to KKCI in 1982 when Golden East Broadcasting purchased KLDY and KSAS and converted both stations to a simulcast.

-Urban contemporary format
+Urban Contemporary format

-Golden East put the AM station on the market and found a buyer in 1984: Elbert Anderson, the Black owner of a local Coca-Cola bottling company.
-New studios were built on 63rd Street to handle the majority of the programming, and the station became KCXL with an urban contemporary format, the third local radio station for Kansas City's Black community.
+Golden East put the AM station on the market and found a buyer in 1984: Elbert Anderson, the black owner of a local Coca-Cola bottling company.
+New studios were built on 63rd Street to handle the majority of the programming, and the station became KCXL with an urban contemporary format, the third local radio station for Kansas City's African-American community.
 A satellite studio was built in 1989 in The Landing shopping center.

-However, because the signal was limited to the suburban Northland, it eventually fell short competing with longtime station KPRS.
+However, because the signal was limited to the suburban Northland, it eventually fell short competing with longtime FM urban station KPRS.
 The station subsisted on the sale of air time to churches and on selling advertising around their programs.
-A dip in advertising revenue would prove to be too much for the station to bear; it went off the air on March 4, 1992.
-KCXL was then sued by the Small Business Administration (SBA) for defaulting on a 1984 loan it had received to finance the purchase; no payments had been made since 1989.
+A dip in advertising revenue would prove to be too much for the station to bear.
+It went silent on March 4, 1992.
+KCXL was then sued by the Small Business Administration (SBA) for defaulting on a 1984 loan it had received to finance the purchase.
+No payments had been made since 1989.